tommut/HttpRequester/src/readme.txt

 The parameters and URI are now synchronized -adding/modifying parameters in the list automatically updates the parameters in the URI, and vice-versa: if you add/modify the parameters directly in the URL they will be reflected in the parameters list.

+Now handle multi-select for Deleing transactions and doing copy-to-clipboard

 Fixed: PATCH was not working
 Fixed: couldn't execute custom Methods from the Raw Request dialog